marmelab/react-admin/docs/RestClients.md

 // in src/App.js
 import React from 'react';

-import { jsonServerRestClient, Admin, Resource } from 'admin-on-rest';
+import { jsonServerRestClient, Admin, Resource } from 'react-admin';

 import { PostList } from './posts';